CHeggan/CHeggan/README.md

 Hi 👋 My name is Calum Heggan
 =============================

-PhD Holder in Ml, investigating self-supervisedr representation learning and Few-Shot Learning for Acoustics
+PhD Holder in Ml, investigating self-supervised representation learning and Few-Shot Learning for Acoustics
 ------------------------------------------------------

 * 🌍  I'm based in Edinburgh